riccardoscuto/ComputerVisionProject/README.md

 # Colorization App

 This Python application provides a graphical user interface (GUI) for colorizing black-and-white images and videos.
-It features multiple colorization methods including automatic colorization, dot-based colorization, and dynamic palette-based colorization using an external API to generate color palettes.
 The app utilizes OpenCV for image processing and Tkinter for the GUI.

 ## Features